 - Crockpot Beef Stroganoff

 The rich and delicious flavors in the beef ragu come out of a low and slow cook, giving this beloved pasta dish an incredible taste.
-The beef is super tender and the whole dish comes together in large pot or Dutch oven.
+The beef is super tender and the whole dish comes together in a large pot or Dutch oven.
 Your friends and family will go gaga for this lip-smacking ragu!

 More Italian Pasta Recipes to Try: